adaptris/interlok-docs-legacy/pages/ui/ui-test-service.md

 ![The test service modal](./images/ui-user-guide/config-test-service-collection-modal.png)

 Clicking on the send button will test step by step all the nested services instead of testing the full service collection at once.

+Clicking on a service component will start (or fast forward) the testing from that service.
+All the services before that will not be ran.

 The rest will work the same way as the test service modal.